 How much can I contribute to my IRA?

-Contributions to IRAs are limited to a specific dollar amount each year.
+There are specific IRA contribution limits each year.
 At least one spouse must have enough earnings to cover the contribution you are making.
 Check other qualifying rules in IRS Publication 590-A Contributions to Individual Retirement Arrangements (IRAs).

 For the 2016 tax year: